jcolag/entropy-arbitrage/2021-11-11-ambergris.md

 ## The Ambergris Element

-We won't have too much to talk about for this episode (again), so I'll take the opportunity here to explain that [ambergris](https://en.wikipedia.org/wiki/Ambergris) is a waxy, amber-like substance produced as a byproduct of sperm whale digestion, found in their excrement.
+We won't have too much to talk about for this episode (again), so I'll take the opportunity here to explain that {% wiki Ambergris|ambergris|en %} is a waxy, amber-like substance produced as a byproduct of sperm whale digestion, found in their excrement.
 Until recently when synthetic alternatives became cheaper, it was widely used to make perfume scents last longer.

  > Captain's log, stardate 5499.9.
 We are orbiting the planet Argo.
 Argo was once a land planet, but its surface is now almost completely covered by water.
 The change was caused by violent seismic disturbances.
 Our mission is to study the effects which the quakes and other phenomena had on its surface.
 This knowledge may save millions of lives on a Federation planet identical to Argo which will soon be undergoing similar transformation.

-The [Argo](https://en.wikipedia.org/wiki/Argo) is a ship from Greek myth used to find the Golden Fleece.
+The {% wiki Argo|Argo|en %} is a ship from Greek myth used to find the Golden Fleece.

  > **SPOCK**: That implies there are intelligent life forms on Argo.
  >